mattermost/docs/source/about/faq-product.rst

 - Tested on several platforms

 Beta Level Quality
-- Support best-effort only. `Premier Support <https://mattermost.com/support/>`__ is recommended for use in production environments
+- Support best effort only. `Premier Support <https://mattermost.com/support/>`__ is recommended for use in production environments
 - Core functionality is stable, but iteration based on feedback is ongoing
 - Detailed documentation may not be available yet
-- Data schema may not be complete, and may require manual migrations to future versions
+- Data schema may not be complete and may require manual migrations to future versions

 Experimental Level Quality
 - Not recommended for use in production